queueit/KnownUser.V3.Lua/README.md

     request_rec)
 end
 ```
-Note in the above example, you need to fill in your Customer ID, Secret key and provide the integration config JSON.
+Note in the above example, you need to fill in your Customer ID, Secret key, provide the integration config JSON and optionally alter code in method getAbsoluteUri.

-Visit `resource.lua` using a browser to see it works.
+Visit `handler.lua` using a browser to see it works.

 #### Using local queue configuration
 As an alternative to the above, you can specify the configuration in code without using the Trigger/Action paradigm.